ks888/ansible-playbook-debugger/README.md

 ### Run

 Run `ansible-playbook` command as usual.
-This debugger is invoked when the task in the playbook fails, and show `(debug)` prompt.
+This debugger is invoked when the task in a playbook fails, and show `(debug)` prompt.
 See [Available Commands](#available-commands) to check the debugger's commands.

 ## Available Commands